apehex/adspying/CONTRIBUTING.rst

 Get Started!
 ------------

 Ready to contribute?
-Here's how to set up `wild` for local development.
+Here's how to set up `homespace` for local development.

-1. Fork the `wild` repo on GitHub.
+1. Fork the `homespace` repo on GitHub.
 2. Clone your fork locally::

-    $ git clone git@github.com:your_name_here/wild.git
+    $ git clone git@github.com:your_name_here/homespace.git
 3. Assuming you have pipenv installed, you can **create a new environment with all the dependencies** by typing::

     $ make init